permalik/yyyoink-bff/README.md

 # yyyoink-bff
-application:Compression and Binary Toolkit Web Backend
+application:Compression and Binary Toolkit Backend for Frontend